 We were looking for a recipe which would suit some boneless shin of beef we were sent by Donald Russell and include one or more of the range of dried chillis we were sent by Capsicana.
-This carne con chile recipe fit the bill perfectly, and I like the twist on the traditional name of chilli con carne.
+This carne con chile recipe fit the bill perfectly.

-I’ve rewritten the method, below, as Warner is rather verbose and I wanted to add some comments in of my own, too.
+I’ve rewritten the method, below, as Warner is rather verbose and I wanted to add some comments of my own for additional guidance.

 Valentine Warner's Carne Con Chile

 - 5 ancho chiles

 - 4 tbsp cider vinegar or lime juice

 - 2 medium red onions , finely chopped